Code360In/katacoda-scenarios-32/php and mysql/step5.md

-Define the SQL script "users.sql" to create a user tables and insert a number of users as follows.
+Define the following SQL script "users.sql" to create a user table and insert user data.

 ```
 CREATE DATABASE mydb;